See below for our available programs as well as all details on our diversity initiative.

 - Conducting extensive financial modeling and valuation

 - Managing data rooms and other required execution processes

-You will spend your first few weeks as a first-year analyst participating in our Initial Training Program to ensure you have the necessary tools and foundational skill set to start off strong once you join your group.
-Over the course of your analyst years, you’ll continue to grow and develop through a mix of formal and informal training programs, designed to ensure you master the requisite analyst skill set.
-You will receive detailed performance coaching and feedback to help you stay on track for promotion to Associate.
+Our Analysts spend their first few weeks participating in our Analyst Training Program to ensure they have the necessary tools and foundational skill set to start off strong once they join their group.
+Over the course of their Analyst years, they continue to grow and develop through a mix of formal and informal training programs, designed to ensure they master the requisite analyst skill set.
+They receive detailed performance coaching and feedback to help stay on track for consideration for promotion to Associate.

-The Summer Analyst program began in June 2018 in New York City and run for 10 weeks.
+The Summer Analyst program runs for 10 weeks.

-While the Investment Banking Group at Cantor Fitzgerald covers a wide variety of sectors, junior bankers are generalists, meaning that once you’ve completed your training you’ll have the opportunity to work on projects across all different industry verticals and products.
-Throughout your internship, you will be staffed on pitches, live deals and other long-term projects supporting our client calling efforts.
-Whenever possible, interns will be invited to travel to client meetings in the tri-state area.
-Our intention is for you to be exposed to the exact kind of work and assignments full-time analysts see on a regular basis.
+While the Investment Banking Group at Cantor Fitzgerald covers a wide variety of sectors, junior bankers are generalists, meaning that once they complete their training they have the opportunity to work on projects across all different industry verticals and products.
+Throughout their internships they are staffed on pitches, live deals and other long-term projects supporting our client calling efforts.
+Whenever possible, Summer Analysts are invited to travel to client meetings in the tri-state area.
+Our intention is for them to be exposed to the exact kind of work and assignments that full-time Analysts see on a regular basis.
 This includes, but is not limited to:

 - Learning how to put together a company overview, annotated stock price chart and Wall Street analyst summary

 - Deciding how to select the appropriate trading comps and precedents, as well as learning how to spread a trading comp